Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 With App Service Environment v3, you have a couple options for how to proceed.
 You can continue using 3 App Service Environment v3s and just scale down to a smaller SKU, or you can reduce the number of environments by taking advantage of the new larger SKUs.

-Keeping the same number of environments would lead to a monthly cost with pay-as-you-go pricing of:
+Keeping the same number of environments and scaling down would lead to a monthly cost with pay-as-you-go pricing of:

 [3(200(I2v2)) = **$338,136.00**](https://azure.com/e/be4cb53de4ba4f3c8c64795cba0f1d34)